jjmstark/bloc/README.md

 1. Compile the contract
 2. Upload the contract

-To compile your smart contracts
+To compile a smartcontract, run

 ```
-bloc compile
+bloc compile <ContractName>
 ```

 If there are any bugs in your contract code, this is where you will be allowed to fix them.

-Upload a contract
+Upload a contract using

 ```
 bloc upload <ContractName>